opensearch-project/project-website/_posts/2023-11-27-Announcing-Data-Prepper-2.6.0.md

 It is highly durable and can store events for as long as you configure them.
 This makes it a great choice for durable storage of events in Data Prepper.

-Data Prepper now has a new `kafka` buffer type which uses Kafka to store data in-flight.
+Data Prepper now has a new `kafka` buffer type that uses Kafka to store data in flight.
 You can use this feature to send data directly to Data Prepper and hold the data in Kafka before Data Prepper saves it to OpenSearch.

 Now existing clients such as the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) and [Fluent Bit](https://fluentbit.io/) can send data to Data Prepper just as they do now, but with better durability.